threeal/pipx-install-action/README.md

         uses: actions/checkout@v4.1.2

       - name: Install Ruff
-        uses: threeal/pipx-install-action@main
+        uses: threeal/pipx-install-action@v1.0.0
         with:
           packages: ruff

-      # Add more steps as needed for your workflow
+      # Add more steps as needed for the workflow
 ```

 ## License